E20

 How to Fix / Troubleshooting

-• Inspect evaporator area: After cooling, remove the rear interior panel and check for signs of melting or scorching near the heater.
+• Inspect the evaporator area: After cooling, remove the rear interior panel and check for signs of melting or scorching near the heater.

-• Test defrost thermostat: At room temperature, most defrost thermostats should be open.
+• Test the defrost thermostat: At room temperature, most defrost thermostats should be open.
 If it shows continuity when warm, replace it.

 Advertisements